 The cardiac catheterization program performs over 450 cardiac catheterizations a year with a strong emphasis on interventional procedures.
 The cardiac surgical program lead by Dr. Redmond Burke, Chief of Cardiothoracic Surgery, performs over 250 open-heart cases a year with one of the lowest mortality results in the country (real-time results on www.pediatricheartsurgery.com).
 Surgical procedures can be seen on The Congenital Heart Surgery Video Project at www.youtube.com/user/Redmond111.

-MCH prides itself in utilizing collaborative and innovative surgical and interventional strategies to achieve the best possible outcomes for patients with simple and complex congenital heart disease.
-US News and World Report recognizes Miami Children’s Hospital as one of the top pediatric heart and heart surgery programs in the United States.
-MCH is the largest freestanding children’s hospital in Florida and the pediatric teaching hospital for the Florida International University Herbert Wertheim College of Medicine.
+Nicklaus Children's Hospital prides itself in utilizing collaborative and innovative surgical and interventional strategies to achieve the best possible outcomes for patients with simple and complex congenital heart disease.
+US News and World Report recognizes Nicklaus Children's Hospital, formerly Miami Children's Hospital, as one of the top pediatric heart and heart surgery programs in the United States.
+Nicklaus Children's Hospital is the largest freestanding children’s hospital in Florida and the pediatric teaching hospital for the Florida International University Herbert Wertheim College of Medicine.

 Overall Programmatic Goals and Objectives